HomerReid/meep_adjoint/docs/tutorial/index.rst

-of arguments in the :ref:`API reference </API/HighLevel>`, but in most cases you'll probably be able simply to copy the initialization code from :mod:`router.py` or one of the other :ref:`worked examples <Examples/index>` and modify as appropriate for your problem.
+of arguments in the :ref:`API reference </API/HighLevel>`, but in most cases you'll probably be able simply to copy the initialization code from :mod:`router.py` or one of the other :doc:`worked examples <example_gallery/index>` and modify as appropriate for your problem.
 Roughly speaking, the inputs needed to instantiate an :class:`OptimizationProblem` may be grouped into three categories: